ethanhackney/unixls/README.md

 # unixls
-list of unix commands (constant work in progress)
+list of unix commands (constant work in progress).
+Some commands are specific to Linux.